mgoddard/crdb-cdc-elastic/README.md

 on full text search in CockroachDB and I just realized I hadn't yet found a demo of this integration.
 That's the motivation for this post.

+The example shown here is mainly to illustrate the CockroachDB / Elasticsearch integration, so it's simplified to just a single table oriented towards storing data taken from URLs.

 ## Solution Overview

 I opted to run this in a VM deployed in Google Cloud Platform, in the us-central1 region, because